ivanha09/TextbookUI/Design Thinking: UX and Advanced Topics - Notes.md

 * Object Flow Edge - represented with a box are the activity edges.
 (Updated Order)--[updated]-->(Review Order)
 * Interrupting Edge - represented with lightening-bolt.
 Used to show flow in interrupted.
 Business Process Model and Notation(BPMN) is too detailed for this stage.

+### Customer Journey Maps
+This map outlines the users initial intent through satisfaction of achieving that intent.
+Customer journey usually focuses on what the company is communicating the their customer at different stages.
+They also account for the customers emotion at each step.
+These are used to spot inefficiencies in a customers interaction with a company.

+## Personas or Market Segments
+When gathering information from different people.
+These people might group into different groups.
+By grouping these people and presenting this information designers and developers can create things for that group of people in mind.